SirSkaro/PokeAimPI/README.md

 # PokeAimPI
-RESTful API backend for applications made for PokeaimMD
+RPC API backend for applications made for PokeaimMD

 ## Development Setup Instruction
 * [Install MySQL](https://dev.mysql.com/doc/mysql-installation-excerpt/5.7/en/)
-* Create database "pokeaimpi" and application user (optional)
+* Create database "pokeaimpi" and (optional) application user
-* Install Eclipse (or Java IDE of choice with a Maven plugin)
+* Install Eclipse (or Java IDE of choice)
 * Clone and import the project as a Maven project (you may need to install the m2 pulgin for Eclipse)
 * Add configuration files
      * application.properties in src/main/resources